Yun505/resy_roulette/README.md

 - Migrate to AWS

 ## Contributions
-Big thanks to [Henry Liu](https://github.com/HenryLiu714) for his help with this project.
 Any additional contributions or pull requests are welcome from anyone!